lonnen/jarnbrak/README.md

 This was written as a learning exercise in Rust and should not be used in a production setting.

 To try it yourself, build and run using Cargo.
-The server will attempt to bind `127.0.0.1:8080` and allocate a threadpool of 4 threads.
+When prompted with an `-h` or `--help` flag a usage statement will print.

 ### Reference Materials
 * [Wellon's Endlessh writeup](https://nullprogram.com/blog/2019/03/22/)